Certified Information Systems Security Professional: History

 In the mid-1980s, a need arose for a standardized, vendor-neutral certification program that provided structure and demonstrated competence.
 In November 1988, the Special Interest Group for Computer Security (SIG-CS), a member of the Data Processing Management Association (DPMA), brought together several organizations interested in this goal.
-The International Information Systems Security Certification Consortium or "(ISC)²" formed in mid-1989 as a non-profit organization.
+The International Information Systems Security Certification Consortium or "ISC2" formed in mid-1989 as a non-profit organization.

 By 1990, the first working committee to establish a Common Body of Knowledge (CBK) had been formed.
 The first version of the CBK was finalized by 1992, and the CISSP credential was launched by 1994.

 In 2003 the CISSP was adopted as a baseline for the U.S. National Security Agency's ISSEP program.